Smarker/portfolio/README.md

 ## Next Enhancements

+* add animation to landing page
+* add svgs in vector like the ones on http://devport.co/ front page to first blog post to break up the text
 * add volunteering page?
 * tag posts so they can be more easily searched
 * add ability to search for posts